gautierlabarre/gdm-login-background/README.md

 So choose an Image carefully, but if you change your mind, this app allows you to RESET to the default background login.

 ## How to

+You can either : use the [snap version](https://snapcraft.io/gdm-login-background), or the appImage with those detailed instructions :
 1. Download the appImage [here](https://labarre.me/gdm-background-login/gdm-login-background.AppImage)
 2. Move the appImage to the folder you want (if you delete the appImage file the software will be "uninstalled")
 3. Right click on appImage, click on property then permission tab